 “The match between a teacher candidate’s personal attributes, values, and dispositions and the demands of teaching.”

 Many of us remember when we were children and played school with our siblings and friends.
-We imitated our teachers and early classroom experiences hopeful that one day we could be the teacher standing in front of the class.
+We imitated our teachers and early classroom experiences, hopeful that one day we could be the teacher standing in front of the class.
 Others don’t know until much later that their personality, interests and passions line up well with the profession of teaching.
-Regardless of the starting point, let’s look at what makes a person destined to become a teacher?
+Regardless of the starting point, let’s look at what makes a person destined to become a teacher.
 When we talk about “goodness of fit” what qualities do we possess that match the demands of teaching?

-At my kindergarten parent teacher conference, my teacher told my mother that I have been a good “teacher” to my twin brother who needed extra support at a young age.
+At my kindergarten parent teacher conference, my teacher told my mother that I had been a good “teacher” to my twin brother who needed extra support at a young age.
 This early role of teacher to my twin may have indoctrinated me at a young age to the role of being a teacher.
 The qualities of assertiveness, direction and empathy were showing themselves early as I guided my brother at home and in school.
 I helped him with everything from life skills to academics.
 Becoming a teacher was somewhat of a foregone conclusion for me and many times over the years I recognized the “goodness of fit” for me in the profession.

 When we brainstormed qualities of a good teacher in my introduction to teaching class at the University, many of my students mentioned the following qualities; good listener, kindness and empathy.
 Let’s unpack these three qualities to see if you have these qualities already.